The number of the beast

 The woman wore purple and scarlet clothing and beautiful jewelry made of gold and precious gems and pearls.
 In her hand she held a gold goblet full of obscenities and the impurities of her immorality.

 So her unfaithfulness has made her very wealthy and powerful, and given her an indulgent, decadent lifestyle.
-And not only has she given herself over to this obscene adultery against God, but she’s drawn the rest of the world into this perversion.
+And not only has she given herself over to this obscene adultery against God, she’s drawn the rest of the world into this perversion.

 A mysterious name was written on her forehead: “Babylon the Great, Mother of All Prostitutes and Obscenities in the World.”
 I could see that she was drunk—drunk with the blood of God’s holy people who were witnesses for Jesus.

-In another place (1 John 4:2-3), John explains that there is a spirit of antichrist that has always been present.
+In another place (1 John 4:2-3), John explains there is a spirit of antichrist that has always been present.
 This doesn’t mean there is no personal Antichrist who will rise up in the last days, only that he will embody a spirit or mentality that has always been around.
 In the same way, Babylon is the “mother” of all who share in this heart of spiritual prostitution and adultery against God.

 Babylon was the site of the first organized, societal rebellion against God (Genesis 11:1-9).
 Many scholars trace the origins of paganism to ancient Babylon.
 (Much occult tradition echoes this.)
-This false, adulterous religion seduced the people to turn from faithfulness to the one, true God and give themselves over to adulterous worship of the sun and moon, and later a pantheon of gods and goddesses.
+This false, adulterous religion seduced the people to turn from faithfulness to the one, true God and give themselves over to adulterous worship of the sun and moon, and a pantheon of gods and goddesses.
 This ungodly perversion was carried into all cultures, and so Babylon truly is the mother of all spiritual prostitution and obscenity.

 Associated with the Antichrist and his government.

-In Revelation 17:15, we learn that this prostitute rules over masses of people of every nation and language.
+In Revelation 17:15, we learn this prostitute rules over masses of people of every nation and language.
 But she doesn’t represent government itself.
 We’re told repeatedly in chapter 18 that the kings of the world commit adultery with the prostitute (and they mourn for her when she is destroyed).
 And in 17:3, we read:

 There I saw a woman sitting on a scarlet beast that had seven heads and ten horns, and blasphemies against God were written all over it.

-We’ve seen this beast with its ten horns (i.e. kings or governments) before.
+We’ve seen this beast with its ten horns (i.e. kings or powers) before.
 So the women or prostitute isn’t the final one-world government, but she’s associated in some way with it.
 Is the woman driving the beast where she wants it go, or is he taking her where he wants?
 She does rule over masses of people.
 Possibly because of her power over these people, “The scarlet beast and his ten horns all hate the prostitute [Revelation 17:16].”
 So, they are associated, probably even cooperating, but the Antichrist hates the prostitute.

 Who is the prostitute?